 - If only one competition round is held on a competition day due to unfavourable conditions or if the competition is postponed and if the regulation according to art.
 454.4 is kept, the number of competition rounds which were carried out counts for the result.
-As a consequence the result of the World Ski Flying Championships can consist of only one competition round. - 454.4.3 Scoring valuation of the Ski Flying
+As a consequence the result of the World Ski Flying Championships can consist of only one competition round. - International FIS competition Ski Flying (ref.
+ICR 201.3.4) In exceptional cases, Ski Flying International FIS competitions can be organized.
+Such competition must be approved by FIS Jumping Committee and held in compliance with all FIS Rules.

+454.4.4 Scoring valuation of the Ski Flying